Skip to main content

 Develop and implement an organization-wide strategy for continuously monitoring control effectiveness.

-1. Risk management strategy and priorities: provides an outline of how an organization will continuously monitor and address identified security risks across their systems, these strategies and priorities enable organizations to monitor the security and privacy posture across their organization and the effectiveness of controls implemented within or inherited by organizational systems on an ongoing basis.
+• Risk management strategy and priorities provides an outline of how an organization will continuously monitor and address identified security risks across their systems.
+These strategies and priorities enable organizations to monitor the security and privacy posture across their organization and the effectiveness of controls implemented within or inherited by organizational systems on an ongoing basis.

-2. Previous assessments and reports on control effectiveness: provides a baseline understanding of the current security posture.
+• Previous assessments and reports on control effectiveness provide a baseline understanding of the current security posture.
 These reports enable organizations to identify areas needing improvement, track changes over time, and make informed decisions about risk mitigation, while ensuring implemented security controls remain effective overtime.

-1. Organization's mission statements and business process documentation: provides a clear understanding of the organization's core purpose, goals, and operational procedures, which then informs the security controls needed to protect the information systems supporting those critical business processes.
+• The organization's mission statements and business process documentation provide a clear understanding of their core purpose, goals, and operational procedures, which then informs the security controls needed to protect the information systems supporting those critical business processes.
 They are crucial for aligning system security requirements with the organization's primary goals and operations.

-2. Current and future operational requirements: identifies and documents the primary missions and business functions an information system is designed to support, both in its current state and anticipated future needs.
+• Current and future operational requirements identify and document the primary missions and business functions an information system is designed to support, both in its current state and anticipated future needs.
 These requirements enable organizations to prioritize their security controls based on the criticality of their mission and business operations.

-1. Documentation linking information systems to mission and business processes: identifies which system failures could most significantly disrupt CMS’s mission-critical operations.
-Allowing, CMS to understand how critical information systems support its core functions, enabling it to prioritize its risks based on their potential impact on achieving CMS's goals.
+• Documentation linking information systems to mission and business processes identify which system failures could most significantly disrupt CMS’s mission-critical operations.
+This allows CMS to understand how critical information systems support its core functions, enabling it to prioritize its risks based on their potential impact on achieving CMS's goals.

-2. Prioritized list of system requirements based on mission and business importance: allows CMS to allocate resources effectively by addressing the system requirements that have the most significant impact on achieving their core objectives, essentially prioritizing the most critical functionalities to mitigate potential risks that could hinder CMS mission success.
+• A prioritized list of system requirements based on mission and business importance allows CMS to allocate resources effectively by addressing the system requirements that have the most significant impact on achieving their core objectives, essentially prioritizing the most critical functionalities to mitigate potential risks that could hinder CMS mission success.

-Discussion: The RMF Prepare Step, Task-8; is crucial for identifying what part of CMS’s mission/business that the system intends to support.
-Including ensuring that CMS technology investments are directly tied to supporting its mission and business goals.
-CMS has established and continues to support the development and maintenance of Business Continuity Plans and Disaster Recovery Plans for the protection of systems and components that are tied to its Essential Support Activities (ESAs) and, assure CMS’ can perform its Mission Essential Functions (MEFs).
-For example; the CMS Continuity of Operations Plan (COOP), Emergency Relocation Group (ERG) and the Devolution Emergency Response Group (DERG) all ensures the continuation of CMS essential functions.
+The RMF Prepare Step Task-8 is crucial for identifying what part of CMS’s mission/business the system intends to support and ensuring that CMS technology investments are directly tied to supporting its mission and business goals.
+CMS has established and continues to support the development and maintenance of Business Continuity Plans and Disaster Recovery Plans for the protection of systems and components that are tied to its Essential Support Activities (ESAs) and assure CMS can perform its Mission Essential Functions (MEFs).
+For example, the CMS Continuity of Operations Plan (COOP), Emergency Relocation Group (ERG) and the Devolution Emergency Response Group (DERG) all ensure the continuation of CMS essential functions.

 CMS systems are required to have an Information System Contingency Plan (ISCP) in place to protect CMS from potential risks and ensure the continuity of its operations.
 Before creating or updating the ISCP, a Business Impact Analysis (BIA) must be performed.
 The Information System Security Officer (ISSO) works with the System/Business Owner to complete this BIA, assessing critical processes essential to system operations.
 Also, CMS requires its Business Owners (BO) to complete the Business Impact Analysis (BIA) every two (2) years to document the business impact of any service to CMS missions, business functions, and mission/business processes.